 Purpose of the corporate baseline survey

-The purpose of the Corporate Baseline Assessment is to establish the baselines for Outcome-level indicators through a survey conducted with FAO’s Country Offices and partner institutions across the Strategic Framework.
-The survey is part of the corporate monitoring and reporting process that FAO has put in place in the biennium 2014-15.
+The purpose of the Corporate Baseline Assessment was to establish the baselines for Outcome-level indicators through a survey conducted with FAO’s Country Offices and partner institutions across the Strategic Framework.
+The survey was part of the corporate monitoring and reporting process that FAO has put in place in the biennium 2014-15.

-The data from the assessment will allow us to track the changes in country level outcomes towards which FAO is expected to have an influence; and to assess FAO’s contribution to those changes at the end of each biennium.
+The data from the assessment allows us to track the changes in country level outcomes towards which FAO is expected to have an influence; and to assess FAO’s contribution to those changes at the end of each biennium.

 Results and reporting

-The results of the corporate baseline survey will be presented in a final report, which will describe the data collection process, the methodology used and the analytic results of the baseline survey.
-The results will be analyzed for each Strategic Objective, with a cross-regions perspective.
-The results will not be published for each individual country.
+The results of the corporate baseline survey were presented in a final report, which describes the data collection process, the methodology used and the analytic results of the baseline survey.
+The results were analyzed for each Strategic Objective, with a cross-regions perspective.